 12. Housing, equipment, ventilation, temperature and health practices must be in accordance with the current edition of the appropriate State Animal Welfare Code.

 13. Slaughtering must comply with the current Model Code of Practice for the Welfare of Animals, Livestock and Poultry and Slaughtering Establishments [Abattoirs, Slaughterhouses and Knackeries].

 14. All birds are to be transported in accordance with the Land Transport Code.

 15. All birds are to be vaccinated in accordance with the appropriate State livestock control Act.

-16. All farms must comply with appropriate sections of the National Farm Biosecurity Manual – Poultry Production.
+16. All farms must comply with the appropriate sections of the current version of the National Farm Biosecurity Manual for Chicken Growers.

 Standards available for download by clicking here